Climb Mount Fuji at Night

 Can you see Mount Fuji on a day trip from Tokyo?

 Yes, Mount Fuji is a popular day trip from Tokyo, especially for visiting lakes, viewpoints and the 5th Station.
+Climbing to the summit requires at least one overnight stay.

 Are there restaurants or shops on Mount Fuji?